 - Group Counseling: Specialized group sessions for adults with a substance use disorder with peers who have similar experiences, led by a qualified professional.
 Groups for children in our school-based mental health program are available during the summer months.

-- Medication Assisted Treatment: Available to individuals who have an opioid Substance Use Disorder (SUD), includes services by both a physician and a Substance Use Dis Seen by a Doctor as well as an SUD counselor
+- Medication Assisted Treatment: Available to individuals who have an opioid Substance Use Disorder (SUD), includes services by both a physician and a Substance Use Disorder counselor.

 - School-based therapy: Mental health therapy by qualified professionals within Denton Elementary, Greensboro Elementary, Lockerman Middle, and North Caroline High School; referrals to school-based providers in other Caroline County schools

 - Substance Use Disorder Education Groups: Available for those who need a DUI/DWI course for the Motor Vehicle Administration or probation.

 - Mobile Treatment Services: Provides Medication Assisted Treatment services in the community.
 The Mobile Treatment Unit is currently located in Federalsburg, Denton, Greensboro, and St. Michaels.
 Clients will be supported by a SUD physician from the University of Maryland, as well as a local nurse and SUD counselor.

 - Medication management: Provided to all Behavioral Health clients for psychiatric or Medication Assisted Treatment services.